 I didn’t have to wait long.
 The first obstacle was that canal crossing.
 I rode around it, picked up what might be a trail, and soon came to a creek that fed into the canal.
 The map said a bridge lay on the other side, so I went about crossing the creek.
 It was maybe too deep to ride through, but at least was clean and clear.
 Just to be on the safe side, I took off my shoes and socks and carried everything across.
 No problem.
 I dried my feet and put shoes and socks back on, reattached the trailer, and headed off according to the map.
 Water everywhere.
 Saturated ground.
 I could plow my way through, and did, until I came to a dead end: a fence with no gate.
 I stopped my bike and put my foot down and felt it sink into the saturated grass.
 If this were evening, I would probably still be there, a husk of flesh with all the blood sucked out by mosquitoes.
 The one thing I have the wind to thank for is being strong enough to keep those blood suckers at bay.

 I stopped at the creek edge and reassessed its depth.
-I had left Rock Creek Hollow more than two hours before and had covered less than ten miles; I had another forty-five miles to go, and daylight was burning.
+I had left my camp at Rock Creek Hollow more than two hours before and had covered less than ten miles; I had another forty-five miles to go; daylight was burning, and I was sure the wind was building because, you know, Wyoming = Wind.
 I decided to save a few minutes and chance it by riding across the stream, and proceeded to soak my shoes and socks and everything in the trailer that wasn’t protected inside my Patagonia Black Hole bag.

 Man, I felt dumb.
 If only I had taken the time to notice that earlier.
 By the time I rejoined my route I had spent an hour wandering around Burnt Ranch.
 If you take a look at the map linked above you can see my wandering—and the GPS is attached to the trailer, so it didn’t record the scouting I did with just the bike.